4 Ways on How to Backup Text Messages on Android?

 With it, you can:

-1) Backup text messages, contacts, call logs, media files, apps, and documents from Android to the computer without limitation.
+1) Preview and backup text messages, contacts, call logs, media files, apps, and documents from Android to the computer without limitation.

 2) Read and reply a text message on the computer directly.